 Senior level students will work with faculty to define and create a body of work that is refined, unified and personal in direction and is significant of artistic growth in technique and vision.
-This course provides a
+This course provides a foundation for the development of the student's final written thesis and exhibition.
+(Prerequisite: PTNG311) Studio Fee

-PTNG452 Senior Project II: Painting (5 credits)

-Senior level students will work with faculty to establish a thesis body of work that demonstrates a culmination of acquired technique, research, and personal artistic growth.
+PTNG452 Senior Project II: Painting (5 credits) Senior level students will work with faculty to establish a thesis body of work that demonstrates a culmination of acquired technique, research, and personal artistic growth.
 Each student must be motivated, directed, focused, disciplined and determined to pursue and explore a visual and conceptual statement for this thesis.
 A written thesis will be required, and the student must present a senior thesis exhibition during the semester.
 (Prerequisite: PTNG451) Studio Fee